Click below to hear an audio clip with Michael

 His big break came in the third grade when his teacher, Mrs. Sturgeon, had the class write and illustrate stories daily.
 Michael was in heaven.
 If ever a story existed he would find it, devour it, digest it and spit it out in pictures that seemed to move and breathe almost as if they had always lived in his head, waiting for freedom.

-His portfolio includes sprawling wall-productions for Blockbuster Entertainment Corporation, record labels and magazines such as Highlights, Spider and Cricket.
+In addition to his experience in publishing, Michael has contributed illustration work to companies such as Kellogg’s and McDonald’s UK.
 His illustrations hang in children’s museums and he has even made an appearance on the GCPSTV television program, The Author In You.

 However, Michael’s artistic endeavors do not, stop there.
-All while working as the creative director at a small publishing house, he’s illustrated many books, including Railroad John and the Redrock Run and Sam Patch; Daredevil Jumper.
+All while working as the creative director at a small publishing house, he’s illustrated many books, including Cowpoke Clyde and Dirty Dawg and Martina the Beautiful Cockroach.
 These books have been recognized by the Society of Illustrators, the IRC/CBC Children’s Choice Awards, Parent’s Guide to Media Awards, Bank Street College of Education and the Irma Simonton & James H. Black Award for the Best Picture Book of the Year, just to name a few.

-Michael now lives in Georgia with his wife, Kim and his monster sheep dog, Riley.
+Michael now lives in Georgia with his wife, Kim and their lovable rescue pup, Lugosi, who looks more like a storybook wolf.
 While he would have you believe that he’s kind of a creepy, twisted gothic guy, his open and good-humored nature belies him.
 Don’t let the black clothes fool you; just ask him anytime for a story about his crazy pinecone-eating dog, and you’ll find someone who truly lives to illustrate.
 Whether doing so through pen and paints or through voices and facial expressions, Michael is all about telling the story–and making it come as alive for the audience as it is in his head.